maihd/odin-bitsquid-foundation/README.md

 So currently, this repo just for exploring what Odin offer, do I need add more features or not.
 And for learning purposes, we should do some coding.
 So I organize concepts, data structures and algorithm into sections.
 Let's exploring it by yourself.
+> **PROJECT STATUS**: I have completed the surface of the iceberg, mainly for exploring Odin design goals, features, how to solve problem in Odin.
+I will upgrade when it's convenience, have more big and important topics to exploring.
+Have fun, and joy of programming in Odin!

 ## Bitsquid Foundation's Library Design